andyatkinson/blog/_posts/2014-05-10-getting-started-with-go.md

 #### Gournay

 Gournay is a simple web app that shrinks URLs, written in Go.
-The [source is on github](https://github.com/andyatkinson/gournay) and the app is deployed at [gournay.herokuapp.com](http://gournay.herokuapp.com/).
-Gournay depends on the `pq` package to connect to a postgres database, and uses `godep` to manage its dependencies.
+The [source is on GitHub](https://github.com/andyatkinson/gournay) and the app is deployed at [gournay.herokuapp.com](http://gournay.herokuapp.com/).
+Gournay depends on the `pq` package to connect to a PostgreSQL database, and uses `godep` to manage its dependencies.

-Gournay takes a long url like `http://www.npr.org/2014/05/17/313142425/a-worldwide-voyage-to-prove-stars-wind-and-waves-are-enough` and makes a short hash from it.
+Gournay takes a long URL like `http://www.npr.org/2014/05/17/313142425/a-worldwide-voyage-to-prove-stars-wind-and-waves-are-enough` and makes a short hash from it.
 The URL and hash are stored in a database table.
-If the hash is posted back at gournay, the user is redirected to the original URL.
+If the hash is posted back at Gournay, the user is redirected to the original URL.

 #### Conclusion